-The date of the demolition of the building on Lot 27 is not known, nor do we know the appearance of the building; however, it is likely that it resembled one of several early buildings still located on the west side of Walworth Street.
+The date of the demolition of the building on Lot 29 is not known, nor do we know the appearance of the building; however, it is likely that it resembled one of several early buildings still located on the west side of Walworth Street.
 (Photo 6 & 7) The first is a flat roofed building that may have initially housed one family, but by the early 20th century housed two to four families.
-(Photo 6) Several of the structures located within the project area are described in Building Department records as having flat roofs.
-Some were 2-story as is the example in Photo 6, but others were 3-story structures.
+(Photo 6) Some houses were 2-story as is the example in Photo 6, but others were 3-story structures.
 The second example (See Photo 7) is a gable-roofed house.
 Based on the overall appearance of this building, it most likely dates to the mid-19th century, as opposed to the 1870's.
-The building located at 122 Walworth Street is an example of a "new law," as opposed to an "old law" tenement.
-(Photo 8)
+The building located at 122 Walworth Street (Photo 8) is an example of a "new law," as opposed to an "old law" tenement, which is how all of the structures within the project area were described.